wilsonCernWq/TinyVolumeRenderer/projects/raycast/README.md

 ## How to Compile ##

 The program requires OpenGL 4+ with 3D texture support.
 I don't recommend running it on Mac.
 I have tested it on Linux (Ubuntu and CentOS 7) machines.
+[Need a Linux ?](HELPME.md)

 ```
 mkdir build